BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 </p>

 <p>
+--TODO: rework this section because clearly not all of these are named after John von Neumann

-The list of things named after John von Neumann is sufficiently voluminous so as to warrant its own, straightforwardly-named, Wikipedia page: [List of things named after John von Neumann](https://en.wikipedia.org/wiki/List_of_things_named_after_John_von_Neumann).<br/>
+The list of things named after John von Neumann is sufficiently voluminous to warrant its own, straightforwardly-named, Wikipedia page: [List of things named after John von Neumann](https://en.wikipedia.org/wiki/List_of_things_named_after_John_von_Neumann).<br/>
-This is the list, which is still but a subset of his total body of work (not everything he did got named after him)⁴:<br/>
+This is the list, which is still a subset of his total body of work⁴:<br/>
 Birkhoff–von Neumann algorithm<br/>
 Birkhoff–von Neumann theorem<br/>
 Birkhoff–von Neumann decomposition<br/>